RayanAkhtar/email-client/README.md

 ```
 Dear [hiring_manager_name:Hiring Manager],

 I hope this email finds you in good health.
-I am a student at university x, hoping to seek an internship in [field_name] at [company_name].
-I would like to apply here as {what do you know about company x; here is a copy of my cv, use it to point out why I am a fit for [company_name] [cv.pdf]; now use this data to finish off the paragraph: [self]}.
+I am a student at university x, hoping to seek an internship in [field name] at [company name].
+I would like to apply here as {what do you know about company x; here is a copy of my cv, use it to point out why I am a fit for [company name] [cv.pdf]; now use this data to finish off the paragraph: [self]}.

-?
+? field name
+#computer_science
-#computer_science Paragraph here containing text about your experience in computer_science
+Paragraph here containing text about your experience in computer_science

+#software_development
-#software_development Same but for software development
+Same but for software development

+#artificial_intellgence
-#artificial_intellgence Same but for artificial intelligence
+Same but for artificial intelligence

+~
-~ A default paragraph if you want
+A default paragraph if you want

 ?